Monterey Institute of International Studies at Soka University of America: Period of expansion (1961-1979)

 The Barnet J. Segal Building, also known as the Old Monterey Public Library, or the Old Carnegie Library, was the first building purchased by MIFS.
 It was built in the style of Mission Revival architecture.

 1961 saw the introduction of year-round degree programs taught at MIFS.
 The first building that the institute acquired was the Barnet J. Segal Building, also known as the Old Monterey Carnegie Library building, which was originally the city's public library.
 The institute was soon accredited by the Western Association of Schools and Colleges, categorized as a "Liberal Arts Institution."
 Samuel Finley Brown Morse was instrumental in the purchase, underwriting the school's loan to buy the building.
 As President of the Monterey Peninsula Foundation, Morse also arranged for the distribution of major grant funds to the school for investments and expansion.

 One of the first faculty members brought in around this time, and an instructor in the German language, was Samson Benjamin Knoll.
 Knoll was born in the Austrian Empire, but spent most of his life in Germany.
 He was educated at the University of Berlin from 1930 to 1933.
-Throughout the late 1930's, Knoll had been a language instructor at various universities in the United States.
+Throughout the late 1930s, Knoll had been a language instructor at various universities in the United States.
 Notably, in 1938, Knoll was quoted as saying that he believed the people of his country would rise up and overthrow Hitler.
 That didn't happen, and during the Second World War, Knoll was assigned to US Army Intelligence on the Western Front, and it was one of his primary duties to interview Allied prisoners of war that had either escaped or had been released by the Nazis.
-During the early 1950's, while serving as a language instructor at Stanford, Knoll returned to Europe to lead tours of the music history of Central Europe.
+During the early 1950s, while serving as a language instructor at Stanford, Knoll returned to Europe to lead tours of the music history of Central Europe.
 By 1968, Knoll was serving as the Chancellor of MIFS.

 By the year 1965, the school had developed programs for a Bachelor of Arts and a Master of Arts in languages and civilizations, and in the political arts.
 The summer sessions that year had also expanded to include full 10-week programs for undergraduates, and shorter 7-week programs for only for graduate students.